Release the Hounds

-Release the Hounds was a British television game show broadcast on ITV2 from October 2013 to February 2018.
+Release the Hounds is a British television game show that was broadcast on ITV2 from October 2013 to February 2018.
 The show, hosted first by Reggie Yates and later by Matt Edmondson, culminates in the participants attempting to complete scary gruesome challenges in order to find keys to unlock chests containing money and then being chased by dogs in the hope of escaping and winning the cash prize.

 Background

 Release the Hounds was first broadcast on ITV2 as a one-off Halloween episode on 28 October 2013 and repeated on 31 October.
 Having attracted 650,000+ viewers, a further six programmes were commissioned in January 2014, to be made by Gogglebox Entertainment and latterly Primal Media both run by Mat Steiner and Adam Wood.

 Filming locations

 The show purported to take place in a haunted country estate in the English hills but was actually filmed at Bramley Ordnance Depot in north Hampshire.

 For the 2015 series, the filming was transferred to a new filming site in a square mile of Lithuanian forest, created by Gogglebox Entertainment after similar programmes were commissioned for Sweden, Denmark, Russia, the Netherlands and Lithuania itself.
 A similar film set was planned for South America to film series for Peru and the United States.
 The German version was also filmed in the original set near London and premiered on 1 March 2014 on ProSieben.